intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/repository-data-providers/sharepoint/authcode.md

             <AzureDomain>yourdomain.com</AzureDomain>
         </Datasource>
 ```

+# Token Storage
+Unity provides two options for an access token lifecycle.

+`session` - Azure access token is associated with a user session.
+Authentication done each time the user login in to Unity.

+`application` -  Azure access token associated with user account (e-mail).
+This mode is recommended when SPNEGO SSO used for web container authentication.
+An Azure authentication code lookups  access token in application cache by user account and do not perform
+Azure round trip when found matching valid (not expired) access token.
+Access tokens remains in application cache
+until refresh token expired.
+ForceOAuthPrincipal setting must be configured to true (default) to enable this token storage option.

 # Create App Registration
 To create App Registration  in Azure Portal for new Unity connector Authorization Code flow: